Divivek/20percent/README.md

 ![logo](https://i.imgur.com/DAwXpZs.png)

-# OpenCrisisBoard
+# 20Percent
-OpenCrisisBoard (OCB) is a lightweight forum application based on ReForum that enables social-backed, accesssible, long-form and short-form communication around crisis-related topics.
-OpenCrisisBoard is most useful when deployed in small communities, supported by local government as administrators and moderators.
+20Percent (OCB) is a lightweight forum application based on ReForum that enables social-backed, accesssible, long-form and short-form communication around crisis-related topics.
+20Percent is most useful when deployed in small communities, supported by local government as administrators and moderators.
 It allows users to log in with verified social media accounts to have meaningful discussions around relevant topics, in addition to offering services such as volunteering.

 ### Application Features
 * Users can log in with verified social accounts (Facebook and Twitter only, no email or account sign up allowed for social proof reasons)